-GENERAL DESCRIPTION OF THE GRAIN TANK ON THE CFR 650
+GENERAL DESCRIPTION OF THE GRAIN TANK

-The Grain Tank on the CFR 650 is an attachment to the CFR 650 Bale Processor.
+The Grain Tank is an attachment to the Bale Processor.
 When the ground drive is engaged, the forward motion of the processor's wheel turns a drive system connected to an auger at the bottom of the grain tank.
 The auger is driven by the processor's ground wheel through an electric clutch and changeable chain sprockets.
-The auger discharges the metered feed directly into the tub of the CFR 650 Bale Processor.
+The auger discharges the metered feed directly into the tub of the Bale Processor.